OmarAlJarrah/web-database/Report/EffectiveJava.md

     - ```id``` is ```long``` instead of the boxed primitive ```Long```.

 ## Eliminate obsolete object references
-### an obsolete reference is simply a reference that will never be dereferenced again, in other words the object is not destroyed, and is not collected by the garbage collecter (Make the object equals to null instead of keeping it or throwing it without making sure it is destroyed).
+### An obsolete reference is simply a reference that will never be dereferenced again, in other words the object is not destroyed, and is not collected by the garbage collecter (Make the object equals to null instead of keeping it or throwing it without making sure it is destroyed).
 But remember, Nulling out object references should be the exception rather than the rule, the rule is to null out objects/data that manages its own memory & do not depend on the garbage collecter to do so.
++ I made sure to eliminate references to data records whenever a delete operation is committed.

 ## Avoid finalizers and cleaners.